Sign up to our Newsletter

 There is no requirement for Columbia Law LSAT scores.
 However, this doesn’t mean that your Columbia Law School LSAT score isn’t crucial to your application’s success.
 Admitted students typically submit impressive LSAT scores:

 Based on this information, it's challenging to determine what the Columbia Law average LSAT score is.
-However, an LSAT score at or above 174 should put you in good standing.
+However, an LSAT score at or above 173 should put you in good standing.
+To achieve this score, contact Juris Education for expert tutoring in New York.

 Columbia Law School GRE

-Columbia Law also accepts GRE scores, though class profile data doesn’t reflect GRE score data from admitted students.
+If you’re waffling between taking the GRE versus the LSAT, you should be fine with either, as Columbia Law accepts GRE scores.
+However, class profile data doesn’t reflect GRE score data from admitted students.
 Based on Columbia Law students’ impressive LSAT scores, we can safely assume that achieving high GRE scores is imperative.

 Using the ETS online tool to predict LSAT scores based on GRE results, achieving 168 on each GRE section would equate to 174 on the LSAT.